The complete reference of media transformations supported by the TwicPics API.

 Available video formats are:

-maincolor: a solid color image containing the most represented color in the resulting image
+maincolor: a solid color image containing the most important color in the resulting image

 meancolor: a solid color image containing the mean color of the resulting image